blues/app-accelerators/55-demand-response-solar-battery-dispatcher/README.md

 - Verify the external antenna is properly connected via SMA lead (rubber-duck antenna inside a metal cabinet will not work).
 - Check that the Wireless for OPTA is fully seated onto the OPTA's expansion port.
 - Ensure the 24 VDC power supply voltage is stable (use a multimeter at the OPTA power terminals).
 - Look for any error messages on the USB serial debug port (`115200 baud`).
-Issue a `card.status` from the Notehub terminal to check registration.
+Issue a `card.status` from the [Blues In-Browser Terminal](https://dev.blues.io/terminal/) to check registration.

 **Modbus polling shows -9999 (device unreachable).**
 - Verify that inverter and BMS are configured to the same baud rate, parity, and stop bits.
 See `modbus_baud`, `modbus_parity`, `modbus_stop_bits` in Section 5.